 - Fuel Loading:

-- Greenstrips are usually non-irrigated linear bands of open space on private or public land (usually a minimum of 300 feet wide) that serve as a buffer zone between wildland and adjacent urban development to promote safer environments.
-These areas are usually seeded to establish vegetation that is relatively fire resistant or slow burning and with shortened flame lengths.
+- Greenstrips are irrigated or usually non-irrigated bands of open space on private or public land (at least a minimum of 300 feet wide) that serve as a buffer zone between wildlands and adjacent urban development to promote safer environments.
+These areas are usually seeded to establish vegetation that is relatively fire resistant or burns slowly and with shortened flame lengths.
 Seedings also decrease soil erosion and prevent invasion of noxious weeds and other aggressive plants such as cheatgrass and Russian knapweed.

 - High Hazard Day:

-- Also known as a “red flag day”, a combination of conditions such as low humidity (<15 percent), high winds (>25 mph), and low fuel moisture create a high probability of ignition and subsequent increased fire intensity.
+- Also known as a “red flag day”, a combination of conditions such as low humidity (<15%), high winds (>25 mph), and low fuel moisture create a high probability of ignition and subsequent increased fire intensity.
 Various agencies have different trigger points to establish a “high hazard day”.

 - Interface Condition:

-- The density and distribution of structures with respect to the surrounding wildland environment.
+- Describes the density and distribution of structures with respect to the surrounding wildland environment.
 The four Interface Conditions are Rural, Intermixed, Occluded, and Classic.

 - Intermix Interface: